lsst-dm/prompt_processing/doc/playbook.rst

     git clone https://github.com/lsst-dm/prompt_prototype

-Command line arguments are the instrument name (currently HSC only; other values will upload dummy raws that the pipeline can't process) and the number of groups of images to send.
+Command line arguments are the instrument name (currently HSC only) and the number of groups of images to send.

 Sample command line: